tel: +48 888 99 98 98

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Potential hazard arising from small pieces of magnets pose a threat, if swallowed, which is crucial in the context of children's health.
-It's also worth noting that small elements of these magnets have the potential to be problematic in medical diagnosis after entering the body.
+• Potential hazard to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is crucial in the aspect of protecting young children.
+It's also worth noting that small elements of these products have the potential to complicate diagnosis when they are in the body.

 Keep neodymium magnets away from people with pacemakers.